sexual-dysfunction-therapy

 Psychological Issues

 Alternatively, for psychological issues, non-prescription therapy is less clear-cut.
 If the challenges you face are not physiological, it can be helpful to consult a psychologist or counselor.
 Consequently, your psychological treatment plan will vary based on the issue’s severity, but counseling is always a valuable resource.
-For example, couple’s counseling can help identify potential relationship problems that may contribute to stress and anxiety with your partner.
+For example, couples counseling can help identify potential relationship problems that may contribute to stress and anxiety with your partner.

 Furthermore, even if you think your partner is not causing the dysfunction, there are still exercises and practices to explore.
 For those struggling with a general lack of desire, a therapist may recommend watching erotic films, journaling your preferences, and developing fantasies to act out with a partner.
 Additionally, a lack of desire can often be traced back to negative thoughts and attitudes towards sex.

 Frequently, individuals raised in conservative or religious households may hold long-standing beliefs that lead to feelings of guilt overshadowing natural sexual arousal.
-In such cases, your therapist can help you reevaluate and adjust your sexual boundaries to better suit your needs.
+In such cases, your therapist can help you reevaluate and adjust your sexual boundaries to suit your needs better.
 This could involve shifting from the notion that “sex is bad” to “non-monogamous sex isn’t right for me” or “cheating on a partner isn’t something I’m willing to do.”

 In summary, although you may face psychological challenges, sex therapy generally has a low success rate for those attending only one or two sessions.
 To maximize therapy’s effectiveness, it is essential to commit to the necessary work to achieve lasting change!